minaburo/archi/schc-architecture.md

 3. In the protocol model, both endpoint generate a packet format that is imposed by a protocol.
 In that case, the protocol itself is the source to generate the Rules.
 Both ends of the SCHC compression are operated in middle boxes, and special attention must be taken to ensure that they operate on the compatible Rule sets, basically the same major version of the same Rule Set.

-Depending on the deployment, the tools thar generate the Rules should provide knobs to optimize the Rule set, e.g., more rules vs. larger residue.
+Depending on the deployment, the tools that generate the Rules should provide knobs to optimize the Rule set, e.g., more rules vs. larger residue.

 ## Rules Publication